open-policy-agent/opa/GOVERNANCE.md

 ## Other Changes

-Unless specified above, all other changes to the project require a 2/3 majority organization vote.
+Unless specified above, all other changes to the project require a 2/3 majority organization vote from maintainers with relevant area(s) of expertise.

-Additionally, any maintainer may request that any change require a 2/3 majority organization vote.
+Additionally, any maintainer may request that any change require a 2/3 majority organization vote from maintainers with relevant area(s) of expertise.